stephank/yarn-plugin-nixify/README.md

 - `enableNixPreload` can be set to `false` to disable preloading Yarn cache into the Nix store.
 This preloading is intended to speed up local `nix-build`, because Nix will not have to download dependencies again.
-  Preloading does mean another copy of dependencies on disk even if you don't do local Nix builds, but the size is usually not an issue on modern disks.
+  Preloading does mean another copy of dependencies on disk, even if you don't do local Nix builds, but the size is usually not an issue on modern disks.

 [niv]: https://github.com/nmattia/niv